 The Office of the Lieutenant Governor

-Along with the Governor, the Lieutenant Governor’s authority is derived from Article V of the Constitution of the State of Hawai‘i.
+Along with the Governor, the Lieutenant Governor’s authority is derived from Article V, Section 2, of the Constitution of the State of Hawai‘i.

 In Hawai‘i, the Lieutenant Governor also serves as the legally designated Secretary of State.
 This designation requires the Office of the Lieutenant Governor to be responsible for the following: